Benefits of Osteopathy For TMJ or Jaw Pain

 What are the Signs and symptoms of TMJ disorders?

-Recognizing the signs and symptoms of TMJ disorders is crucial for diagnosis and treatment.
+Recognising the signs and symptoms of TMJ disorders is crucial for diagnosis and treatment.
 Here are the common signs and symptoms associated with TMJ disorders:

 • Locking of the Joint: The jaw joint may lock, making it difficult to open or close the mouth.
 This can be a temporary or a more persistent condition.